tdfacer/tdfacer.github.io/_tech/ai-openai-functions.md

 layout: post
 title:  "AI OpenAI Functions"
 date:   2023-07-24 14:07:21 -0600
-categories: tech ai openai function_calling
+categories: tech ai openai
-tags: tech ai openai function_calls
+tags: tech ai openai
 author: Trevor Facer
 ---

+## Overview

 Today I am exploring OpenAI's [function calling](https://openai.com/blog/function-calling-and-other-api-updates?ref=upstract.com) feature.
 This is an interesting feature that allows one to use an LLM to get back structured data.
 It doesn't sound like much of a change at first, but there are some pretty cool applications.
 With this post I am going to walk through one example that I played around with.